jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 So we've cut more than a few corners to get that performance we need.
-And each corner we cut was motivated both by performance, and some business reality we thought would hold for a long time.
-Except a lot of these didn't.
+And each corner we cut was motivated both by performance, and some business reality we *thought* would hold for a long time. *Except a lot of these didn't*.

 Skip a few years ahead, and we realized a lot had changed on how users (our account managers) were using it.